braddmg/Plasmidome-analysis/README.md

 # Pipeline for plasmidome analysis
-This pipeline analyze a set of related plasmid sequences to unraveling their functional characteristics and genomic relationships.
+This pipeline analyzes plasmid sequences to uncover their functional characteristics and genomic relationships.
 It was used in the publication: [Unraveling the plasmidome of Helicobacter pylori: an unexplored source of potential pathogenicity](https://www.biorxiv.org/content/10.1101/2025.01.06.631533v1)

 ## MobMess networks
-We will employ the MobMess software to create plasmid networks and classify them into backbone, compound, fragment and maximal clusters.
-For more information about MobMess review the [Paper](https://www.nature.com/articles/s41564-024-01610-3):
+Using MobMess, plasmid networks are generated and classified into backbone, compound, fragment, and maximal clusters.
+For more information about MobMess see the [Paper](https://www.nature.com/articles/s41564-024-01610-3):

-The following command processes the plasmid.fasta file containing all plasmid sequences obtained from [PlasMidScope](https://plasmid.deepomics.org/database/plasmid), filters out contigs shorter than 1000 bp, annotates them using Anvi’o with the COG14 and Pfam databases, and create the MobMess networks:
+The following command processes the plasmid.fasta file containing all plasmid sequences obtained from [PlasMidScope](https://plasmid.deepomics.org/database/plasmid), filters contigs < 1000 bp, annotates them with Anvi’o (using COG14 and Pfam databases), and creates MobMess networks.
 Files used in the analysis can be found in the repository
 ```bash
 anvi-script-reformat-fasta plasmids.fasta \